Fujifilm X-E4

-The Fujifilm X-E4 is the latest digital rangefinder-style mirrorless camera by Fujifilm.
+The Fujifilm X-E4 is a digital rangefinder-style mirrorless camera by Fujifilm.
 The camera was announced on January 27, 2021, at the X Summit Global 2021 together with the GFX100S.
 It is part of the company's X-series range of cameras positioned for enthusiast photographers.
 It was released in March 2021.

 The Fujifilm X-E4 is thinner than the X-E3 by a centimeter.
 Unlike its predecessor, the grip of the new camera has been removed.
 The camera consists of the same 26.1-megapixel, back-side illuminated but with a newer processor, the X-Trans CMOS 4 sensor which is also found in FujiFilm's flagship cameras.

 The camera has a 180° forward-tilting LCD touchscreen.
 The camera is able to record at 4K/30p and Full-HD/240 fps videos.

 In September 2022, major Japanese retailers started listing the Fujifilm X-E4 as discontinued.

+The camera system was plagued by availability issues, perhaps due to COVID-19 supply chain issues.